Zika virus: sample testing advice

 Live delivery following undiagnosed Zika-like maternal illness

-Any neonate delivered to a woman who travelled to a country with active Zika virus transmission earlier in the pregnancy and who had an illness that might have been Zika but who was not subsequently tested for Zika antibodies (even if Zika PCR tests performed in the acute phase were negative): appropriate samples for diagnostic testing will be advised on a case-by-case basis.
+Any neonate delivered to a woman who travelled to a country with high or moderate risk of Zika virus transmission earlier in the pregnancy and who had an illness that might have been Zika but who was not subsequently tested for Zika antibodies (even if Zika PCR tests performed in the acute phase were negative): appropriate samples for diagnostic testing will be advised on a case-by-case basis.

-Note that no Zika virus testing will be required for a normal neonate born to a woman who travelled to a country with active Zika virus transmission earlier in her pregnancy but who either:
+Note that no Zika virus testing will be required for a normal neonate born to a woman who travelled to a country with high or moderate risk of Zika virus transmission earlier in her pregnancy but who either:

 - had a negative Zika antibody test 4 weeks or more after her last possible exposure to Zika virus, or

 - had no symptoms suggestive of Zika virus infection during travel or within 2 weeks of leaving and who did not have an antenatal Zika virus antibody test performed; if maternal testing for Zika antibodies was not performed antenatally, it is not necessary to perform it postnatally

 PCR testing for detection of Zika virus RNA

 - the in-house real-time PCR used at RIPL is based on a published assay.
 It has undergone technical validation at RIPL for use on serum/plasma, urine and semen, and further in-service assay evaluation continues

 - the assay can be performed on blood, urine, saliva (mouth swabs), semen, amniotic fluid and tissue such as placenta or umbilical cord (see Other samples suitable for Zika virus testing)